ufko-org/aerialsdb/README.md

 ## Conclusion

-Aerials demonstrates a novel approach to data storage by combining the simplicity of key-value storage with the flexibility of JSON metadata, all while protecting large data values in separate, manageable database files.
+Aerials demonstrates just another approach to data storage by combining the simplicity of key-value storage with the flexibility of JSON metadata, all while protecting large data values in separate, manageable database files.
 This architecture is ideal for systems where data types vary,